One of the features that our members most often want is to host videos on their site.

 The downside is that neither YouTube nor the free version of Vimeo works particularly well if you're running a professional-quality site.

 For these reasons, we tend to only put videos on YouTube and Vimeo if we intend to use them for promotion.
+Still, if you want to use videos for marketing, try the YouTube extension for Joomla, the Vimeo extension for Joomla, or EmbedPress which adds any video to WordPress.

 First, on a previous site, we self-hosted our videos.
 That's why we know so many of the disadvantages of self-hosting!